ariannab/toyproject/README.md

     }
 ```

-The return statement of method `canUseResource()` does not match what the Javadoc `@return` tag states.
-Randoop, by itself, is not able to detect such bug.
-However, when Jdoctor specifications are supplied to Randoop, it will be able to detect the bug.
+The return statement of method `canUseResource()` does not match what the Javadoc `@return` tag states. `Randoop`, by itself, is not able to detect such bug.
+However, when `Toradocu` specifications are supplied to Randoop, it will be able to detect the bug.

 ## Prerequisites

-You need Jdoctor and Randoop jars to try this example.
+You need Toradocu and Randoop jars to try this example.
+If you already took any of the following steps, ignore it.

 - Clone this repository: `git clone https://github.com/ariannab/toyproject`

 - Download Randoop: `wget https://github.com/randoop/randoop/releases/download/v4.0.3/randoop-all-4.0.3.jar`

-- Clone Toradocu and build the fat jar:
+- Clone `Toradocu` and build the fat jar:
    ```
    git clone https://github.com/albertogoffi/toradocu.git
    cd toradocu